 - publication date.

 In determining what SBL style requires, Chicago’s style authorities have a lower rank than SBL’s.
 So, where they explicitly speak to a given issue, SBL’s own authorities solely determine SBL style.
-These authorities include the SBL Handbook of Style, 2nd ed. (affiliate disclosure) and the SBL Handbook of Style blog.
+These authorities include the SBL Handbook of Style, 2nd ed. ( affiliate disclosure) and the SBL Handbook of Style blog.

 For issues that SBL’s own authorities don’t expressly address, however, SBL style fills in the gaps with guidance from the authorities for Chicago style.
 And when a new edition of the Chicago Manual of Style appears, SBL style automatically relies upon that new edition for such matters.

-With the Chicago Manual of Style‘s 18th edition (affiliate disclosure), Chicago style no longer includes a place of publication among its parenthetical publication details (§14.30).
+With the Chicago Manual of Style’s 18th edition ( affiliate disclosure), Chicago style no longer includes a place of publication among its parenthetical publication details (§14.30).
 But SBL’s style authorities explicitly indicate that you should include the place of publication.
 So, until one of SBL’s style authorities amends this practice (e.g., the SBL Handbook of Style blog), SBL style continues—in most cases—to require that a volume’s facts of publication include a place of publication.

 Place of Publication

-Once you’ve identified the proper way to note a given place of publication, add the place of publication in that form to the Place
+Once you’ve identified the proper way to note a given place of

-field in your volume’s Zotero record.
+Place field in your volume’s Zotero record.

 Don’t worry that you won’t need this information for all styles (e.g., Chicago 18).
 Zotero’s style definition files tell it whether to include or omit a place of publication according to the needs of any specific style.
 So, once you add the place of publication to a Zotero record, you shouldn’t need to remove it or create a duplicate record just to accommodate different requirements for different styles.